FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/the-fvm-imaginarium-developer-tooling-hackathons-and-other-opportunities-for-builders.md

 ### Oracle support with Tellor

 [Tellor](https://tellor.io/) is a generic oracle that works for any data at any frequency.
 If you’re building DeFi apps, you can get the price feeds info from the Tellor oracle, and for any other type of apps, real world data is available too.
-Check out the contract references [here](https://docs.tellor.io/tellor/the-basics/contracts-reference#filecoin-fvm).
+Check out the contract references [in the Tellor documentation](https://docs.tellor.io/tellor/the-basics/contracts-reference#filecoin-fvm).

 ### wFIL